 Mark was brought up in a home with periodic, but inconsistent, church attendance at theologically moderate churches.
 At age 16, his family started to attend a baptist church in Corpus Christi, Texas, where he first heard the gospel.
 In the spring of 1994, after being challenged for several months through the church's youth group, Mark surrendered his life to Jesus Christ, accepting what He did on the cross as the only penalty for sin.
 He publicly professed his faith in Christ when baptized a year later.
 Mark went off to college at Texas A&M University, where he began to serve in various ministry roles while getting his Bachelor's Degree in Accounting and a Master's in Financial Management.
 Mark met his wife, Sara, at A&M and they were married in 2002.
 In 2005, Mark briefly suspended his accounting career to get a Master of Arts in Religious Education from Southwestern Seminary.
 In 2007, Mark and his family moved to St. Louis and started attending New Community Church.
 He was installed as an elder in July of 2015 and currently oversees counseling and Sparrow ministries.
 Mark and Sara have three kids: Lucy, Nate, and Cole.

 Pat was raised in Vicksburg, Mississippi with his five older sisters and two loving parents.
 He graduated from the US Air Force Academy with an engineering degree and later completed his Master’s at the University of Northern Colorado.
 Pat was privileged to serve as an Air Force officer, and during one assignment, was able to return to the Academy as a football coach.
-Despite attaining many of his goals and dreams through hard work and religious devotion Pat remained unfulfilled.
+Despite attaining many of his goals and dreams through hard work and religious devotion, Pat remained unfulfilled.
 As a potential source of hope he opened the Bible at age twenty-six, and was changed forever while reading “the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus” (2 Timothy 3:15).
 Currently he is a sales director in the healthcare industry.
 As an elder at New Community Church Pat oversees the Children’s Ministry.
-He and his wife, Aimee, have four elementary and middle school aged children.
+He and his wife, Aimée, have four middle and high school aged children.

 Jeremiah was born and raised in the "Big Sky Country", Montana.
 He grew up in a great Christian home and attended church every time the doors were open.
 But it was not until college that God graciously intervened in his life and convicted him of his rebellion against God.
 While studying business management in college, he began to have a desire to serve the Lord in a full-time capacity.
 After college he moved to Montgomery, TX, where he served at a church for nearly two years before moving to Los Angeles, CA, to pursue a M. Div. from The Master's Seminary.
 While in seminary, Jeremiah served as a pastoral assistant in the high school ministry of Grace Community Church and was the Director for Regeneration Summer Camp.
 Jeremiah came to NCC as the Minister of Students in August 2011.
 He has since taken on the responsibility of church administration in December 2012.
-He was then installed as an elder in May of 2015 and oversees the overall administration of the church including leading the staff, finance, communications, the bookstore and Equip classes.
+He was then installed as an elder in May of 2015 and oversees the overall administration of the church including leading the staff, finance, communications and Equip classes.
 Jeremiah understands his ministry to be a mercy of God and considers it a great privilege to give his life for Christ's church.
-Jeremiah and his wife, Courtney, were married in 2009 and have three children, Noah, Hudson and Colette.
+Jeremiah and his wife, Courtney, were married in 2009 and have four children, Noah, Hudson, Colette and Adalynn.

 Jerry is the pastor/teacher at NCC.
 He is a graduate of Moody Bible Institute, Trinity College, and has attended Trinity Seminary in Deerfield, Illinois.
 Originally his life goal was to become a professional musician, but shortly after fulfilling that dream, he discovered that it did not bring the joy or the fulfillment that he had anticipated.
 Through a series of providentially arranged circumstances, he came to a saving knowledge of Jesus Christ.
 Since that time, he has been passionate about knowing the Word of God and teaching it accurately which has led to his 32 years of ministry experience.
 Through these years Cindy, his wife of 39 years, has faithfully served beside him as his life partner and gifted participant to his ministry.
 Together they have three sons who are married, and raising their own families.